srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 ### Exercise 2: Create new individual enrollment (Symmetric keys) in DPS

 In this exercise, you will create a new individual enrollment for a device within the Device Provisioning Service (DPS) using _symmetric key attestation_.
+You will also configure the initial device state within the enrollment.
+After saving your enrollment, you will go back in and obtain the auto-generated attestation Keys that get created when the enrollment is saved.

 #### Task 1: Create the enrollment